 In this blog, we discuss why a strategic fundraising plan is vital to your organization.
 We will also walk you through a step-by-step guide to creating a strategic fundraising plan of your own.

 What is Strategic Fundraising?

+A strategic fundraising plan is a plan that focuses on your mission and includes your board, staff members, and fundraising objectives that will get you farther in the long run.
 Fundraising can feel overwhelming when reacting to the latest trends or budget shortfalls.
-A strategic fundraising plan that focuses on your mission and includes your board, staff members, and fundraising objectives will get you farther in the long run.